DavidNash2024/Win32xx/samples/Dialog/Readme.txt

 Features demonstrated in this example
 =====================================
 * Using a dialog as an application
-* Using CDialog to display a dialog defined a resource script (resource.rc)
+* Using CDialog to display a dialog defined in a resource script (resource.rc)

 About Dialogs